NWaru/java-algorithms/README.md

 # java-algorithms
-My implementations of common java sorting algorithms as well as the binary and linear search algorithms.
+My implementations of common sorting algorithms as well as the binary and linear search algorithms.
 For integers only.